HYP3R00T/CelestialDocs/content/docs/navigation/sidebar-config.md

 - To hide a page from the sidebar while keeping it accessible by URL, set `navHidden: true` in the page frontmatter.
 This is useful for partial pages or internal notes.
 - To hide a manual entry configured in `data/config.ts`, set `hidden: true` on that entry.

-### 5) Using `navOrder` to influence ordering

-If you mix manual entries and auto-generated entries in the same group, you can use the page frontmatter `navOrder` (a number) to influence ordering.
-Lower numbers come first.
-Manual entries maintain their configured order, then auto-generated entries are appended and sorted by label (unless `navOrder` adjusts them).

 ## Practical tips & best practices